We’ve been monitoring iPage’s uptime and speed over the period of last 41 months (see the raw data here).

 iPage Hosting comes in at only $1.99 per month (Check out our article on Cheapest & Best Performing Web Hosting), making it one of the cheapest web hosts available in the marketplace.

 The great news is that not only does this rate apply to their long-term deals (like 36 months), but also their shorter, minimum one of 12 months too.

 That means you won’t necessarily have to get locked into (or pay upfront) a three-year deal (like many other hosts out there required) just to get the best-advertised rate.

 2. Good Customer Support

 Despite the twenty-minute connection delay, their rep answered all of our questions directly with additional helpful details along the way.
-We were very satisfied, especially when compared across all of the other web hosts we’ve reviewed this far.
+We were very satisfied, especially when compared to other web hosts we’ve reviewed thus far.

-(It’s worth mentioning that our background checks revealed mixed reviews.
-So buyer beware I guess.)
+(It’s worth mentioning that our background checks revealed mixed reviews – buyer, beware I guess.)

 3. Enhanced Security Options